What’s your secret single behaviour, as a mum? On Sex and the City 20

 Sex and the City, the ground-breaking TV programme EVERYONE loved, was first shown on our screens 20 years ago.
 How crazy is that?!
 Doesn’t it seem like getting older is just one long opportunity to repeatedly make yourself feel ancient, especially when it comes to popular culture that you’d swear was released yesterday but is actually now decades old?

 It goes without saying that I loved Sex and the City.
 Everyone I knew did.
 At University we used to watch it without fail, with wine, pre-going out, and it was the highlight of the week.
-As a group of not-girls-not-quite-women (thanks, Britney) we loved the gutsy female-first attitude, the ‘friends are family’ message.
+As a group of not-girls-not-quite-women (thanks, Britney) we loved the gutsy female-first attitude of Sex and the City, the ‘friends are family’ message.
 But we also loved the shoes, the outfits and the glitz and glamour of frivolous single 30-something New York life.
 Everyone secretly wanted to be Carrie.
 Obviously.

 And yes, some of the plotlines are kind of questionable e.g. where she demands everyone lend her money to buy her flat because she’s spent it all on shoes.
 Or whenever she spends all her money on shoes full stop (where does she get it from, writing one newspaper column a week?)
 Or when she cheats on lovely Aiden with awful Big.
 Or the unspeakably bad Alexandr Petrofsky (still don’t get it).
 And we won’t mention the second film, which was so toe-curlingly bad I was too embarrassed to even walk out of the cinema.